Blow for Boris as leading eurosceptic backs Sunak, says ex-PM ‘guaranteed disaster’

 But Mr Baker told Sky News that a second Johnson premiership would “collapse” within months as Tory MPs would not be willing to vote to save him from an inquiry into alleged Partygate lies.

-The Northern Ireland minister said it would be for the best if Mr Johnson did “something big and statesmanlike” and delay any future bid for the Conservative leadership until after the Commons Privileges Committee inquiry is concluded.
+The Northern Ireland minister said it would be for the best if Mr Johnson did “something big and statesmanlike” and delayed any future bid for the Conservative leadership until after the Commons Privileges Committee inquiry is concluded.

 Mr Johnson’s hopes of securing the 100 MPs’ nominations needed to get onto the ballot paper in the race to succeed Liz Truss may rest on members of the eurosceptic European Research Group, who meet on Monday to discuss their preferences.